pgRouting/pgrouting/doc/topology/pgr_analyzeGraph.rst

 filled with id's of the vertices of the segments and the corresponding vertices table <edge_table>_vertices_pgr that stores the vertices information.

-- Use :doc:`pgr_createVerticesTable` to create the vertices table.
 - Use :doc:`pgr_createTopology` to create the topology and the vertices table.

 Parameters